The Most Beautiful Heidelberg Old Town and Stunning Castle Views You’ll Love

 Heidelberg FAQs

-Does a Rhine River cruise dock in Heidelberg?
+Does a Rhine River cruise dock here?

-What is Heidelberg famous for?
+What is the city famous for?

 Heidelberg Castle at sunset overlooking Old Town and the Neckar River in Heidelberg Germany